Contact the BlueCHiP for Medicare Sales Department

 Some plans do not offer coverage outside of Rhode Island.
 If you’re already seeing providers outside of the state or if you regularly travel, you may prefer to have a plan that provides coverage for these services.

-Plans with a higher premium usually have lower out-of-pocket costs when services are required.
-Plans with a lower premium typically have higher costs.
-This question helps us decide whether you would be comfortable with a plan that requires a higher level of copay and out-of-pocket costs when you receive services in exchange for a lower premium.
+Plans with lower (or no) pharmacy copayments usually have higher pharmacy deductibles.
+Plans with higher pharmacy copayments typically have lower pharmacy deductibles.
+This question helps us decide whether you would be comfortable with a plan that requires a lower level of pharmacy copayments when you receive services in exchange for higher pharmacy deductibles.

 Managing conditions like diabetes, asthma, or heart disease can require repeated doctor visits, and some plans can help you manage both your health and the cost of those visits.